rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--strict`/`--no-strict`<br>
 Default: `true`

 Whether to include the 'use strict' pragma at the top of generated non-ESM bundles.
-Strictly-speaking, ES modules are *always* in strict mode, so you shouldn't disable this without good reason.
+Strictly speaking, ES modules are *always* in strict mode, so you shouldn't disable this without good reason.

 #### output.dynamicImportFunction
 Type: `string`<br>